wangmin-6/MGFGAT/README.md

 **ADNI** raw datasets can be acquired via following link [ADNI](https://adni.loni.usc.edu/):

 ### How to run classification?
 Training and testing are integrated in file `run_mine.py`.
-To run